SHORT COURSE DETAILS - APRIL 2021

 Court Equestrian Riding School/Livery Yard.
 Court Equestrian is a long-established Riding School & Livery Yard and Teaching Centre.

-You can select (subject to timetabling) modules from the following list to achieve at least 30 credits:
+The courses comprise various modules which can vary from course-to-course.
+For example, the two courses starting April 2021 include modules from the following list to achieve at least 30 credits:

 Fit and Maintain Horse Tack and Clothing

 Introduction to Lungeing Horses